-- If a pupil (or yourself) has an unhelpful thinking pattern (e.g. nothing I do makes a difference), acknowledge the validity of their concerns then see if you can modify the statement, one step at a time to take reality into account. e.g. my actions have a small invluence on others, I might not see how much that is etc. - Embody the changes you wish to see.
-'Be the change' and explain to students that ultimately, all we really have control over is ourselves.
+- If a pupil (or yourself) has an unhelpful thinking pattern (e.g. nothing I do makes a difference), acknowledge the validity of their concerns then see if you can modify the statement, one step at a time to take reality into account. - e.g my actions have a small influence on others, might not see how much that is etc...

-Stay local, personal and celebrate:
+Stay local and celebrate:

-- Focus on community or smaller scale projects if you wish - Encourage students to engage in action which plays to their strengths and intestests e.g. social media/ writing to an MP/ tree planing. the Japanese concept of Ikagai is helpful to identify what is at the intersection of what we need, what we're good at and what we enjoy. - Highlighting successes in the area or progress you are making will feel more rewarding, achievable and personal to young people, activating a sense of agency and hope - Consider signing up for the Climate Leaders Award to recognise and celebrate progress
+- Focus on community or smaller scale projects - Highlighting successes in the area or progress you are making will feel more rewarding, achievable and personal to young people, activating a sense of agency and hope